nunombispo/pytest-article/README.md

 ## 🤝 Contributing

-Found an error or want to improve the article?
+Found an error?
 Feel free to open an issue or submit a pull request!

 ## 📄 License